List of former bus stations in Singapore: Woodlands

 Woodlands Bus Interchange is a former bus interchange that was located at Woodlands Town Centre.
-Initially planned in the late 1970s as part of a bus service improvement scheme, the interchange started operations in 1981, and had 17 berths.
+Initially planned in the late 1970s as part of a bus service improvement scheme, the interchange commenced operations in 1981, and had 17 berths.
 The announcement to build the North-South Line MRT extension and the Woodlands MRT station that was scheduled to complete and open on 10 February 1996, accelerated plans to relocate and develop an entirely new town centre for Woodlands New Town at Woodlands Square, the new regional centre for Woodlands or more precisely, the North region.
 In late-1996, electronic display boards of TIBS buses serving the Woodlands Bus Interchange began to display notices that the TIBS Woodlands' fleet would be moving to the new interchange at Woodlands Square, Singapore's first mass underground bus interchange – Woodlands Regional Bus Interchange, conveniently located under the Woodlands MRT station, and is connected to Causeway Point with escalators.
-Woodlands Regional Bus Interchange was closed on 12 March 2016 for upgrading works as part of the construction of Thomson-East Coast Line Woodlands station and was temporarily replaced by Woodlands Temporary Bus Interchange.
+Woodlands Regional Bus Interchange was closed on 12 March 2016 for upgrading works as part of the construction of the Stage 1 Thomson–East Coast Line Woodlands station and was temporarily replaced by Woodlands Temporary Bus Interchange.
 The interchange reopened as part of the Woodlands Integrated Transport Hub on 13 June 2021.